NativeScript/payments/packages/google-pay/README.md

               }
             };

-            // send your payload to your payment provider here const result = await someHttpCallToPaymentProvider(
+            // send your payload to your payment service provider here const result = await someHttpCallToPaymentServiceProvider(
               payloadToBackend
             );